jojorb/mapbox-datasets-remote-schema/readme.md

 ## Insert Sample Data

 Go to SQL tab to add some very basic user id and coordinates into a new `user_location` table.
-Change users coordinates according to your mapbox datasets, we will query data informations in a 3000 meters radius.
+Change users coordinates according to your mapbox datasets, we will query data informations in a 3000 meters radius [in resolver.js](https://github.com/RobyRemzy/mapbox-datasets-remote-schema/blob/master/resolvers.js#L13).

 ```sql
 -- User location data